Trucking and Transportation Accidents

 - Location of the accident

-- Whether the truck broke down or there was some other equipment failure.
+- Whether the truck broke down or there was equipment failure

-- A copy of the police report or name of the investigating officer.
+- Any police reports or names of the investigating officers